gutiii-ops/gutiii-ops/README.md

-# Hi there, I'm Álvaro! 👋
+# Hello there, I'm Álvaro! 👋
 **aka Guti**

 ## About Me